mikepsinn/positron/docs/human-ai-cooperation.md

 ### Weekly Sprint Planning Meetings

 Weekly sprint planning meetings are 1-hour meetings held at the start of each week.
 The team:
-1. discusses the work to be done in the upcoming sprint
+1. discuss the work to be done in the upcoming sprint
 2. breaks larger tasks into smaller, manageable tasks
-3. assigns them to team members
+3. assign them to team members

 ## Human Project Manager